 What is vitamin D?

-Vitamin D (also known as “calciferol”) is a fat-soluble vitamin that is found in a small number of foods including oily fish and mushrooms.
-It is also produced by our bodies when ultra violet (UV) rays from the sun hit our skin.
-People who cannot get enough vitamin D through natural means might be recommended to take supplements by their GP.
+Vitamin D – also known as calciferol – is a fat-soluble vitamin that’s found in a small number of foods, including oily fish and mushrooms.
+It’s also produced by our bodies when ultraviolet (UV) rays from the sun hit our skin.

-Vitamin D helps the body to control and enhance the performance of immune cells – the first line of defence against infection and disease.
-Deficiency of vitamin D has been widely regarded by experts as something which can contribute to autoimmune disease, highlighting the importance of its role in making sure that we stay fit and healthy.
+Vitamin D helps the body to control and enhance the performance of immune cells, which are the first line of defence against infection and disease.

-Some research has suggested that vitamin D might be particularly helpful in protecting against viruses such as the flu, and respiratory tract infections, including those triggered by Covid-19 – although more research is needed to properly validate this claim.
+Some research has suggested that having healthy levels of vitamin D may be particularly helpful in protecting against viruses such as the flu and respiratory tract infections.

 Vitamin D and calcium work together to help guard against tooth decay and gum disease, so it’s important to make sure that you’re getting enough of each.